Bryan McCann: Professional career

-Dallas Cowboys
+Dallas Cowboys (first stint)

-After going undrafted in the 2010 NFL Draft, McCann was signed as a free agent by the Dallas Cowboys.
+After going undrafted in the 2010 NFL draft, McCann was signed as a free agent by the Dallas Cowboys.
 He was released at the end of training camp.

-Baltimore Ravens
+Baltimore Ravens (first stint)

 On September 5, 2010, McCann was claimed off waivers by the Baltimore Ravens.
 He was cut after one game, which he was inactive for.

 Dallas Cowboys (second stint)

 McCann was re-signed to the Cowboys practice squad on September 16, 2010.
 He was promoted to the active roster on November 4, 2010, because of injuries to the starting cornerbacks.

 In his second NFL game, he recorded his first career interception on November 14, 2010 against the New York Giants, picking off Eli Manning after Hakeem Nicks stopped short on an intended slant route.
 The interception was returned for a 101-yard touchdown.
 It broke the Cowboys record of 100-yards once held by Mike Gaechter.
 McCann’s 101-yard return was tied for the second longest in Cowboys history.
 He also became the second rookie in the Super Bowl era to score on a 100-plus yard interception return, the other one was Louis Delmas.
 For his efforts, he was named NFC Defensive Player of the Week.

 The next game against the Detroit Lions on November 21, he grabbed a batted-down punt and returned it for a 97-yard touchdown, which was the second longest punt return in franchise history; only Dennis Morgan’s 98-yard return in 1974 was longer.

 With this touchdown McCann became the first rookie in NFL history to score a touchdown of 97+ yards in consecutive weeks.

 For his efforts his was named NFC Special Teams Player of the Week and the Pepsi NFL Rookie of the Week.

 He was also the first player in franchise history to win Player of the Week honors in two different categories in the same season, and the first since Troy Aikman, in 1993, to win it in consecutive weeks.

 On September 20, 2011, because of injuries to their starting wide receivers, the Cowboys waived him to re-sign Laurent Robinson.